 One way to look for relevant content is to monitor your own trusted sources.
-Another is to look at what the whole web is producing to try to find the most popular, recent and relevant pieces of content on your favorite keywords.
+Another is to look at what the whole web is producing to try to find the most popular, recent and relevant pieces of content with your favorite keywords.
 That’s where Research Content will come in handy.

 How does it work?

 Based on the keywords featured in your queries, we’ll look for matching pieces of content in our index of 40+ million sources.

 We call that the “relevant web”: we only look at digital media outlets, blogs, news websites...
 It means that you won’t find landing pages, product pages or e-commerce websites - we just keep actual pieces of content you can use.

 First, click on Research Content from the drop down menu.
 You'll then see our search engine's interface:

 Here are the steps to follow to configure your queries:

 First, you’ll have to enter the keywords you’d like to find content for.
 You can keep things simple and only apply one keyword or expression, or use our Boolean filters to combine different keywords into more complex queries.